alextrickey/StructuralCVModels/README.md

 ### License
 This repository is licensed under the MIT License.
 See the LICENSE.txt for details.

+### Acknowledgments
+The work contatained in this project and the reference below would not have been possilbe without the guidance and support of Dr. Peter M. Bentler.

 ### References
 Trickey, K. A. (2015).
 Structural Models of Coefficient of Variation Matrices.
 UCLA: Psychology 0780.
 Retrieved from: http://escholarship.org/uc/item/0zj3b6qk